AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 As examples:

-* A fragment that only requires short pieces of information:
+* A fragment that only requires multiple pieces of information, some with a specific type.
+For headless content, references are key, you'll learn about these later in your journey.

   ![Content Fragment Editor - My Fragment](/help/journey-headless/author/assets/headless-journey-author-content-fragment-04.png)

 * A fragment that allows you to write a long section of text.
-Here there are additional options for managing, and formaatting the text.
-You can even open the text in a full screen editor (using the small screen-like icon at the right)
+Here there are additional options for managing, and formatting the text.
+You can even open the individual text fields in a full screen editor (using the small screen-like icon at the right)

   ![Content Fragment Editor - Alaska Spirits](/help/journey-headless/author/assets/headless-journey-author-content-fragment-05.png)